 Designed for those who hold a bachelor’s degree or higher, Saint Joseph’s University’s Doctor of Physical Therapy (DPT) is an accredited doctoral program that prepares graduate students for a fulfilling career in physical therapy.

-An accelerated curriculum that focuses on experiential learning, our 31-month Doctor of Physical Therapy program will teach you evidence-based techniques and empower you to practice independently and work collaboratively in diverse healthcare environments.
-You’ll have access to 350+ full-time clinical practice sites in Philadelphia and beyond and treat patients in different healthcare settings.
+An accelerated curriculum that focuses on experiential learning, our 31-month Doctor of Physical Therapy program will teach you evidence-based techniques and empower you to practice independently and work collaboratively in diverse health care environments.
+You'll have access to 350+ physical therapy companies and/or healthcare systems, which include more than 3000 locations nationwide, allowing you to treat patients in different healthcare settings.

 If you recently graduated from high school, we offer an undergraduate BS to DPT program for incoming first-year students (through our direct-entry admission pathway).
-This program is also offered to transfer students.
+This program is also offered to students who have taken college coursework but have not received a bachelor’s degree and transfer students if they meet all prerequisite requirements.

 What Sets Our Program Apart